-All pupils on the SEN list will be identified on the class map with targets.
-Individual Provision Maps and class maps must be reviewed at least three times a year.
+All pupils on the SEN list will be identified have an Individual Provision Maps which must be reviewed at least three times a year.
 If a pupil is making good progress the provision map review meeting can be used to consider removing a child from the SEN list.
 Alternatively, if targets have not been met and all the required support has been in place the review may be the first part of the process to move the pupil to the next step on the list.
-There must be clear evidence in each class teacher's SEN file of when Provision Maps and class maps have been reviewed and the outcome of that review, including which targets have been met and the new targets which have been set.
+There must be clear evidence in each class teacher's SEN file of when Provision Maps have been reviewed and the outcome of that review, including which targets have been met and the new targets which have been set.
 This evidence is very important in supporting the pupil to make progress, but also in providing evidence of the interventions by the school in the event of a move to an EHC plan.